Financial Aid Main Menu

-When paying for college, sometimes, grants, scholarships, Work-Study, family contributions, and federal Stafford loans are not enough to cover your expenses.
+When paying for college, sometimes, grants, scholarships, Work-Study, family contributions, and federal Direct loans are not enough to cover your expenses.
 If so, you may need to consider an alternative education loan.
-Alternative education loans should only be used as a last resort—after you have explored all your options and exhausted your eligibility for Federal Financial Aid including federal Stafford loans.
+Alternative education loans should only be used as a last resort—after you have explored all your options and exhausted your eligibility for Federal Financial Aid including federal Direct loans.

 What are Alternative Education Loans?

 We have created an Alternative Education Loan lender list to help with the selection process.
-Our research indicates that the lenders listed below have been utilized by students since 2008.
+Our research indicates that the lenders listed below have been utilized by students over the last two years.
 If you choose to borrow with a lender from outside this lender list, we will be happy to process it for you.
 Please note that Armstrong processes and certifies Alternative Education Loans that are governed by Federal Regulation Z. Here is the lender list for your review in alphabetical order:

 |Credit Union of Georgia||1.888.272.4665|